 - Meloxicam interferes with the body’s ability to form blood clots.
 So, when Meloxicam is taken with blood thinners such as warfarin, there is an increased risk of bleeding episodes, particularly stomach bleeding.

 - Nonsteroidal anti-inflammatory drugs (including Meloxicam) may increase the risk of blood clots.
 This can increase the risk of heart attacks and strokes.
-It should not be used in case you have recently had heart bypass surgery.
+It should not be used if you recently had heart bypass surgery.

 How long does it Require Meloxicam to Start Working?

 Meloxicam can require up to two weeks to start working in full effect.
-Some people may experience Pain, swelling, tenderness, or stiffness improvements within 24 to 72 hours.
+Also, some people may experience Pain, swelling, tenderness, or stiffness improvements within 24 to 72 hours.
 For other people, it could take a few months to start noticing an improvement in symptoms.